z669016/Synacor/readme.md

 - Code after successful teleportation: WQXztEwCdxHW
 - Code in the mirror: AudlVOilwdlO --> OlbwliOVlbuA (mirrored, so backwards and flip d to b)

+The Synacore challenge has much similarity with the Intcode device from 2019.
+I didnt reuse any code and started this one from scratch.
+Afterwards I've compared the two solutions, and found many similarities in my design and implementation, but differences as well.

+The addition of the keyboard to pass commands was new, and of course for AoC 2019, no Debugger was required.
+All in all, by no means a perfect design this time, but much better compared to my 2019 implementation of the Intcode device.

+I do need to apologize for the lack of unit tests ...
+I never mastered the discipline of TDD, and because I took many small incremental steps during design and implementation, I didn't feel an urgent need for unit tests either